top of page

 Joseph Hubertus Pilates (1880-1967)

 Pilates is a refreshing mind body workout.
-It has a meditative effect on the mind as it has the ability to switch off our daily mind chatter.
+It has a meditative effect on the mind as it has the ability to hit the pause button to our daily mind chatter.
 Instead our mind turns towards the focus on our breath, the instructions from the teacher and the flow of each move.
 Pilates is about precision and quality of the moves rather than the quantity of reps.
 It has proven very effective as a workout as well as part of rehabilitation programs.

 Pilates works several muscle groups at the same time and in a fluid movement.
-We will work our mobility, strength and dynamic movement with the help of proper breathing.
-The breathing is very important and not only enhances the mind and body connection – it also makes you feel revitalized and assists in helping you maximise each move and retain your focus.
-When Joseph Pilates invented his technique his sole intention was to make people breathe better.
+We work on our mobility, strength and dynamic movement with the help of proper breathing.
+The breathing is very important as it enhances our mind and body connection.

 Because of the modification and progression levels to each Pilates exercise, Pilates is suitable for anyone.
-It challenges each individual within their own ability - and workouts should be challenging!
+It challenges each individual within their own ability and is suitable for anyone no matter their age and, because of it's low impact you can keep practising it for the rest of your life!

 bottom of page